ngnlang/ngn/README.md

 }
 ```

-If you're unsure how much data is coming, use a `while` loop, and then close the channel at the end of the input in order to indicate there are no more messages coming.
-Here, we're simulating "unknown" amounts of data.
+If you're unsure how much data is coming, use a `for` loop, and then close the channel at the end of the input in order to indicate that no more messages can be sent.
+Below, we're simulating "unknown" amounts of data.

 ```ngn
 fn main() {